 Review and assess current humanitarian policy, guidance and operational tools to identify gaps and best practice; in particular by

 Expanding on the typologies of response scenarios.
 An important element is on how the imperative to protect humanitarian space and principles fit in, particularly in situations of conflict.
-Different types of settings will require a different blend of planning tools and analysis, as well as to what extent humanitarian actors can and should engage with other actors..
+Different types of settings will require a different blend of planning tools and analysis, as well as to what extent humanitarian actors can and should engage with other actors.
+An orientation to typologies of context can offer practical guidance to field colleagues when to and when not to choose a ‘double’ versus ‘triple nexus’.

 Understanding linkages with sustaining peace and prevention.
 In the context of increasingly protracted crisis, with populations displaced on average 17 years and humanitarian needs at levels not seen since the end of World War II, ending need by reducing risk and vulnerability is everyone’s responsibility.
 The Sustaining Peace resolutions stress the importance of coherence and complementarity between the United Nations’ peace and security efforts and its development, human rights and humanitarian work.
 Guided by a sobering quote of the UNSG, saying that “For those whose livelihoods and lives are at risk on the ground, the distinction between humanitarian assistance, development support, and building peace is meaningless.
 These challenges affect people’s lives in a unified and simultaneous manner – our response will never be adequate if fragmented”, the TT will work with the UNDG SDSP RG and contribute to a more joint approach by a focus on how the humanitarian development nexus intersects with the need to Do No Harm and conflict sensitivity requirements and explore programmatic linkages between the humanitarian development nexus and the prevention agenda with the aim to find common ground and provide guidance on how the NWoW can contribute to the SGs prevention agenda and the sustaining peace Resolutions.
+This activity will be built on strong collaboration between the HDN TT and the IASC RG on PHA.

-Articulating Collective Outcomes, with three areas the TT can help clarify 1) possible coordination processes to agree upon collective outcomes and the role of the government/authorities in this; 2) the linkages between collective outcomes and area-based approaches; 3) the question of accountability and a clear framework to track and monitor results.
+Articulating Collective Outcomes, with three areas the TT can help clarify 1) possible coordination processes to agree upon collective outcomes and the role of the government/authorities in this; 2) the linkages between collective outcomes and area-based approaches; to be done in collaboration with the RG on MCHUA 3) the question of accountability and a clear framework to track and monitor results as well as measure impact.

 Review of the IASC humanitarian response protocols and related guidance for their application in protracted situations, and supplement this as required.
-The TT will present the WG, for their review and further action, a set of system wide recommendations on what and how operational guidance may need to be developed.
+The TT will present the WG, for their review and further action, a set of system wide recommendations on what and how operational guidance may need to be developed emphasizing a light process.

 Support to Country Teams: Ensure coherence in field support towards successful implementation of the NWoW.
 This is an activity with UNDG, through the joint Plan of Action and also feeds back into the first two objectives, by providing the TT with field experiences of the opportunities and challenges in operationalizing NWoW.